Acquiring Annotated Data with Cross-lingual Explicitation for Implicit Discourse Relation Classification: Experiments and Results

 \subsection{Data}

-\textbf{Europarl Corpora} The parallel corpora used here are from Europarl \cite{koehn2005europarl}, it contains about 2.05M English-French, 1.96M English-German and 0.65M English-Czech pairs.
+\textbf{Europarl Corpora:} The parallel corpora used here are from Europarl \cite{koehn2005europarl}, it contains about 2.05M English-French, 1.96M English-German and 0.65M English-Czech pairs.
 After preprocessing, we got about 0.53M parallel sentence pairs in all these four languages.

-\textbf{The Penn Discourse Treebank (PDTB)} It is the largest manually annotated corpus of discourse relations from Wall Street Journal.
+\textbf{The Penn Discourse Treebank (PDTB):} PDTB \cite{prasad2008penn} is the largest available manually annotated corpus of discourse relations from Wall Street Journal.
 Each discourse relation has been annotated in three hierarchy levels.
-In this paper, we follow the previous conventional settings and focus on the second-level 11-ways classification.
+In this paper, we follow the previous conventional settings and focus on the second-level 11-ways classification \cite{lin2009recognizing, ji2015one, rutherford2017systematic, shi2017using}, after removing the relations with few instances.